-A collaboration between more than 60 charities across the UK, Baby Loss Awareness Week is held from 9th to 15th October to raise awareness about the key issues affecting those who have experienced pregnancy loss or baby death in the UK.
-October 15th marks International Pregnancy and Infant Loss Remembrance Day.
+October is Pregnancy and Infant Loss Awareness month, with UK Baby Loss Awareness Week held from 9th to 15th October.
+This month, lots of charities will come together to raise awareness about the key issues affecting those who have experienced pregnancy loss or baby death in the UK.

 Global Wave of Light